 Star Trek II: The Wrath of Khan, that is one we worked on for a while.
 I don’t know if you saw the post, but Matt Taylor wrote that Wrath of Khan was the second thing he’d ever done for Mondo.
 He did Brick and he did Khan, and that was the beginning of 2014. *laughs* So that’s how long it took for that album to come out.
 So sometimes you work on projects and don’t even notice how long things can take.
 I didn’t even realize it had been that long!

-Even though we live in this world of instant gratification, I think real fans are willing to wait for something, especially if it’s done right which, from the looks of the Back to the Future box set and single issues, they are.
-Back to the Future, for me, was the first movie where I took note of what the music could do for a film.
+Even though we live in this world of instant gratification, I think real fans are willing to wait for something, especially if it’s done right.
+From the looks of the Back to the Future box set and single issues, I think fans will be very happy.
+Back to the Future was the first movie where I took note of what the music could do for a film.
 I grew up watching that, Predator and Who Framed Roger Rabbit on repeat for pretty much my whole childhood; there’s three classic Silvestri scores right there.

 It’s tough.
 You want to believe that your passion project will be a hit across the board, but I think we have a pretty decent understanding of how that all works.
-But one of the firs projects I could say was a passion project that I wanted to really badly was the La Cinquette 7″ a couple years ago.
-It was from the movie Grand Piano.
+But one of the first projects I could say was a passion project that I wanted to really badly was the La Cinquette 7″ a couple years ago; it was from the movie Grand Piano.
 I saw the film at Fantastic Fest and fell in love with it.

 Now we knew the director Eugenio Mira because he was the composer for Nacho Vigalondo‘s Time Crimes, so we pitched it to him, and even though I knew it was to a film that not many people had seen, we still wanted to get it out there.
 So the sweet spot for a thing like that was 500.
 We knew that we could move those units, at least we hoped, and if that worked then it wouldn’t be a bust.
 It wouldn’t make big waves, but it was in line with a mindset we had at Mondo for a long time which was focusing on those passion projects that drive the company and set us apart from anyone else.